Sparse Logit Sampling: Accelerating Knowledge Distillation in LLMs

 \section{Results}

-\paragraph{Evaluation Tasks} We evaluate our method across multiple metrics -- LM loss on the pre-training dataset, Expected Calibration Error, the acceptance rate on speculative decoding of the teacher model, 0-shot NLU scores~(settings detailed in \cref{sec:appendix_nlu}) before and after Instruction Following training, and 0-shot NLG scores~(settings detailed in \cref{sec:appendix_IF}).
+\paragraph{Evaluation Tasks} We evaluate our method across multiple metrics -- LM loss on the pre-training dataset, Expected Calibration Error, the acceptance rate on speculative decoding of the teacher model, 0-shot NLU scores~(settings detailed in \cref{sec:appendix_nlu}, full scores in \cref{tab:all_downstream_results}) before and after Instruction Following training, and 0-shot NLG scores~(settings detailed in \cref{sec:appendix_IF}).